HankMcKneeShank/Stellaris-StrikeCraft-Overhaul/Readme.md

     #### Fighters:
       * **Acceleration** increased from 0.5 to 1
       * **Damage** values as follows:
-       * Tier 1 is compareable to 4x Flak Battery @ vesselcount of 8
+       * Tier 1 fighter kills a T1 bomber in about 2 Ingame days
-       * Tier 2 is compareable to 4x Flak Cannons @ vesselcount of 7-8
+       * Tier 2 fighter kills a T2 bomber in about 2 Ingame Days
-       * Tier 3 is compareable to 4x Flak Artillery @ vesselcount of 8
+       * Tier 3 fighter kills a T3 Bomber in about 2-3 Ingame Days
-      * **Attackable Targets** are as follows : Starbases , Fleet , Missles , Strikecraft , Fighters
+      * **Attackable Targets** for fighters are as follows : Starbases , Fleet , Missles , Strikecraft , Fighters

 #### /ship_behaviors/:
  * **Disclaimer** Vessels engage only once fleet is in a Fight , thus cannot be sent out across the galaxy!
 I tried :C
  * All Vessels now have a **engagement range** of 300 ( __returnrange__ @ 310)
- * Fighters will **charge at the enemy** like Strike Craft
+ * Fighters will **charge into the middle of combat** and form a defensive poke lineup

 #### /technology/:
  * Starter Vessel Technology __(Carrier Operations)__ now unlocks fighters Tier 1 as well